duckdb/duckdb-web/_posts/2024-08-08-friendly-lists-and-their-buddies-the-lambdas.md

 If we look at the execution plan using `EXPLAIN ANALYZE` (not shown in this blog post), we can see that DuckDB spends most of its time in the `HASH_GROUP_BY` and `UNNEST` operators.
 In comparison, these operators no longer exist in the list-native query plan.

-## Lists and lambdas in the community
+## Lists and Lambdas in the Community

 To better present what's possible by combining our `LIST` type and lambda functions, we've scoured the community Discord and GitHub, as well as some far corners of the internet, for exciting use cases.